How to Test the Waters With a Crush or Guy Friend

 If he is interested, he may step toward you.
 If he only enjoys your availability, the connection may thin out when you stop maintaining it alone.

 This is not a game.
 It is a reality check.
 You are not punishing him or pretending not to care.
-You are simply making space to see whether the connection has mutual effort.
+You are simply making space to see whether the connection has effort on both sides.

-Choose something that is still natural for the friendship but more focused than usual.
-A walk, dinner, a bookstore, a quiet coffee, a plan that gives the two of you space to notice the energy.
+Once the friendship has some mutual effort, choose one plan that is natural but slightly more intentional than usual.
+A walk, dinner, a bookstore, a quiet coffee, or a low-key evening plan can give the two of you space to notice the energy.

 The plan does not need to sound like a date.
-In fact, it is often better if it does not.
+It often works better if it does not.
 You want enough room for clarity, not so much pressure that both of you start performing.

 Try: